2013: Place of safety opens in Mansa

 Indeed it was a day of celebration from both men and women in Mansa in January when the House of Safety was officially opened by the Ministry of Community Development, Mother and Child Health.
 The Mansa Men’s Network group marched ahead of the Boys’ Brigade band and sung songs of praise to the Government and its cooperating partners for making the Place of Safety a reality.
 A place of safety provides temporary shelter and protection to survivors of gender based violence who are not able to go back to their communities where they have been abused.

 Many residents explained that they were aware about the negative effects of GBV through the advocacy of the UNICEF-supported One-Stop Centre that had been established at Mansa General Hospital in 2010.
+A One-Stop Centre is a place where all support services are centralised for survivors of gender based violence.
+These services include; medical, counselling and legal support, and victim support through the Zambia Police.

 UNICEF partnered with the United Nations International Organization for Migration (IOM) and the Government of the Republic of Zambia (GRZ) through the Ministry of Community Development Mother and Child Health (MCDMCH) to try and ensure that the lives of those that have been victims of abuse are secured.
 UNICEF provided over US$335,773 to renovate and furnish the Place of Safety building.